-Our demand reports allow you to easily identify your highest value requests for any segment of customers, prospects, internal teams, or product area, so you can make data-informed decisions on what to build next.
+Our demand reports allow you to easily identify your highest value requests for any segment of visitors, prospects, internal teams, or product area, so you can make data-informed decisions on what to build next.

 For example, do you need to know...

 - The top five priorities for all of your enterprise accounts in North Carolina?

 - What your Customer Success teams need to keep the most ARR from churning?